yuvalmGS/gigaspaces-wiki-jekyll/xap97net/document-api.markdown

 Concrete objects can be persisted via document EDS as well, in the same way.

+{% warning %}
-{% exclamation %} In order to support InitialLoad of documents the relevant types must be declared in the space config, so that they are registered in the space before InitialLoad is invoked.
+In order to support InitialLoad of documents the relevant types must be declared in the space config, so that they are registered in the space before InitialLoad is invoked.
-{% exclamation %} Document persistence is currently not provided by default - If needed, the External Data Source should be implemented to fit the required solution.
+Document persistence is currently not provided by default - If needed, the External Data Source should be implemented to fit the required solution.
+{%endwarning%}

 # Advanced Options